 Care Needs – Applicants must require the level of care typically provided in a nursing facility.

-Assets – applicants must have less than $4,000 in countable assets, which exclude the value of a home, if occupied by a spouse.
-A couple with both spouses as applicants cannot have assets in excess of $8,000.
+Assets – Applicants must have less than $5,301.85 in countable assets, which exclude the value of a home, if occupied by a spouse.
+A couple with both spouses as applicants cannot have assets in excess of $10,603.70.
 There is a five-year Medicaid Look-Back Period for assets to determine whether anything of value has been sold or transferred for less than market value.
 If one is found to be in violation of this look-back period, one may be ineligible for Medicaid for a period of time.
-Married applicants who have a spouse who is not also applying for Medicaid services, can set aside some joint assets for their healthier spouse following the Medicaid rules to prevent the impoverishment of spouses.
-As of 2020, this amount could be as great as $128,640.
 Learn more about how Medicaid views assets of married couples here.

 These criteria are approximate and for planning purposes.
 As mentioned above, final eligibility is conducted by the Family Support Division (FSD).
 If one has income and / or assets above the income limit(s), it is highly recommended that advice be sought from a professional Medicaid Planner.

-As of February 2020, Supplemental Nursing Care pays up to $292 per month for care in assisted living and up to $156 per month for residential care facilities.
-This program also offers other benefits for full-time, permanent, nursing home care.
-However, these details have been omitted as they are less relevant to our audience.
-One can read more about this program here.
+As of 2022, Supplemental Nursing Care pays up to $292 per month for care in assisted living and up to $156 per month for residential care facilities.
+This program also offers up to $50 a month for a personal needs allowance.

 Contact your local Family Support Division county office for more information.
 A list can be found here.